katesalazar/minia/README.md

 * _High readability_ syntax.

+* Unopinionated string concatenation.
+Does not impose any string concatenation operator on you.
+Encourages to use text syntax for string concatenation and lets you define an alias using an infix operator of your choice.

 * Arithmetic expressions.
 Evaluation theoretically separable from execution.

 * The natural or &#8469; (`N`), integer or &#8484; (`Z`) and rational or &#8474; (`Q`) sets.
 Basic arithmetic on them: addition, substraction, multiplication, division, exponentiation.

+  * Absence of machine integers and floating point numbers.
+The interpreter is to choose the underlying technique for resolving rational numbers, using floating or fixed point arithmetic, at will.

+    * The programmer might configure a scope in order to ban floating point arithmetic in it.

 * "Non computational" _operations_, mainly for causing side effects.